Hiring A Car In Greece & Greece Driving Tips

 Most car rental companies will ask for a credit card to secure the booking and to take a provisional deposit in case of any damage or problems upon return.
 Provided you return the car in complete working order, with no scratches or issues, your card will not be charged.

 If you are planning on crossing borders into any of Greece’s neighboring countries, you need to be aware that there are visa requirements for every single one.
 The borders are Albania, Macedonia, Turkey, and Bulgaria.
-Although Greece is part of the Schengen Zone, which allows you to travel freely, the countries which border it are not within this arrangement.
+Although Greece is part of the Schengen Zone, which allows you to travel freely, the countries that border it are not within this arrangement.
 This means you must ensure you have the correct visa paperwork in hand if you want to travel, but you will also need to check with your car rental company whether you are allowed to cross borders as part of your rental agreement.
 You will probably run into issues if you attempt to cross into Turkey.

 In this case, perhaps it’s better to stick to exploring the many destinations in Greece instead.
 Remember, there are countless idyllic islands to check out, and car ferry services are plentiful.